BenItBuhner/BenItBuhner/README.md

 - **Powerful AI agency:** The agent harness has been rigorously designed and tested to maximize search coverage, speed, and interoperability between features within Noetic as well as remote tools and MCP servers, together.
 - **And more:** This is super powerful and offers nearly everything else offers, even going as far as including workspaces.
 You can invite users into your workspace, letting you contribute all simultaneously.

-## Athena Claude Code: Offering Frontier Long-Horizon Development Workloads in the Cloud (FastAPI, Python)

-This is still a WIP, but this is one of my more complex projects.
-It offers a unique multi-agent orchastration system, that isolates important steps of the development workflow:

-1. **Planning:** Taking the task at hand into account, reading the codebase rigorously, and drafting an in-depth plan once certain and ready.
-2. **Implementation:** Implementing the plan created, enabling a dedicated/structured implementation approach.
-3. **Testing and debugging:** Once done, it is time for more rigorous testing to account for all edge-cases and issues not previously caught.
-If/when any are found, they will be debugged to find the root causes; if they are found, they will be passed back onto the beginning of the loop, letting the cycle continue until all requirements are satisfied.

-The goal of this is to ensure maximal hierarhy, letting each agent perform its task(s).
-This can work for hours, and when done, it can file a PR for you; followups to Athena Cloud Code can enforce it to iterate further as well if need be.

 ## Model Proxy: Enpowering People to Use Any Model Anywhere, Fallbacks Galore (FastAPI, Python)

 This is one of my more exciting little endeavors.
 I always wanted to use Claude Code with any model, and other "proxies" were either crap, or lacked the features I wanted most.
 This though, offers *everything* I ever could've asked for: